zippy1978/ghost4j/src/site/markdown/highlevelapi.md

 * **Documents:** A document is an object representing a document (usually a Postscript or PDF file).
 It provides methods to load, write and count pages on the document itself.

 * **Components:** Components are processing units feed with documents.
-Families of components are: Analyzer, Converter and Renderer.
+Families of components are: Analyzer, Converter, Modifier and Renderer.
 Not all types of documents are necessarily supported by components.

 ### Documents